NethermindEth/Forta-Agents/GMX-Bots/Detect-many-opening/README.md

 ## Alerts

 - GMX-3
-  - Fired when `IncreasePosition` event is emitted on `Vault` contract.
+  - Fired when `IncreasePosition` event is emitted on `Vault` contract multiple time in a time-frame.
-  - Severity is always set to "Info".
+  - Severity is always set to "Medium".
-  - Type is always set to "Info".
+  - Type is always set to "Suspicious".
   - Metadata contains:
     - `account`: User address account
+    - `numberOfOpening`: The number of opened positions